Why should I recycle e-waste?

 - Schedule a pickup time and date for pickup

-After pickup, we will provide you with the following:
+After pickup and processing time, we will provide you with the following:

 - Certificate of Recycling (items recycled and total weight)